 - No muscle removed: You won’t have any residual abdominal weakness.

-- Enhanced recovery after surgery: Dr. Ver Halen and Dr. Obaid have developed many of the techniques that other surgeons use to minimize postoperative pain and narcotic use.
+- Enhanced recovery after surgery: Dr. Obaid has developed many of the techniques that other surgeons use to minimize postoperative pain and narcotic use.
 Ninety-eight percent of our patients only take Tylenol for pain the day after surgery and require no narcotic or pain medications.

 - Fast recovery: The overwhelming majority of our patients are discharged from the hospital on the third day.
 Most are driving after one week and return to their normal activities after two weeks.
 Most importantly, the majority of patients never need another surgery!